ENFORCEMENT OF SUPPORT OBLIGATION

 passport application for 90 days to allow the NCP to make satisfactory payment

 arrangements with the certifying states.
+If the NCP is unable to make

-state(s) within the 90 days, s/he will have to reapply for a new or renewed
+will have to reapply for a new or renewed passport and pay another fee.

 If the NCP contacts you because